LinkAndreas/ChargeStationDataConverter/README.md

 # Charge Station Data Converter

-This script normalizes and simplifies charge station data provided by Bundesnetzagentur.de under the CC-BY 4.0.
+The script normalizes and simplifies charge station data provided by Bundesnetzagentur.de under the CC-BY 4.0.

 ## Usage

-You can run the script with the CSV file as input using the following command:
+You can run the script using the following command:

 ```console
 python3 main.py input.csv
 ```

-The output will be genrated in the same directory:
+The output is genrated in the same directory.

 ### Example:
 Sample input CSV file: